Live in Tokyo 1996 Vol. 2: Album content and performance

 The next one [i.e. song] is supposed to be "Hero '96".
 Does anyone remember that? [silence] Or do you only remember "Hero"? [audience cheers] I mean, it's the same guy, just 22 years later.

 Dinger then plays another audio-trick on the audience by turning off a loud synthesizer hiss, which had built up over the previous song without the audience realising.
 The end of "Hero '96" segues into a lengthy jam called "East West Special", which includes complicated tape manipulation, so at times the song is playing over a recording of itself.
 This, in turn, segues into the next track - "Anti-Rapman" - in which Dinger uses a preset keyboard rhythm to back more tape manipulation, commenting of the keyboard rhythm: "that should be forbidden, I find it horrid".

 Rembrandt Lensink's keyboard improvisations lead in to "Message from California".
 In 1993 Dinger was sent a tape by English musician Mick Lount, who had encountered Neu! and La Düsseldorf whilst living in Germany as a teenager.
-Lount had moved to New Zealand in the 1980s, where he met Kerry Aberhard.
-On the release of Die Engel des Herrn in 1992 Aberhard introduced it to Lount.
+Lount had moved to New Zealand in the 1980s, where he met Kerry Aberhart.
+On the release of Die Engel des Herrn in 1992 Aberhart introduced it to Lount.
 Soon afterwards Lount moved to Santa Clara, California with his girlfriend, and from there sent Dinger the tape, which includes an audio message of Lount speaking as well as several songs recorded by Lount.
 During "Message from California" Dinger plays Lount's tape to the audience; primarily the 'message' part, in which Lount explains who he is and why he is sending the tape.
 A short snippets of Lount's song "Arkesden" and one other song are also played, with added tape effects and ambient drones provided by La!
 Neu?.
 Eventually Dinger fades out the tape, leaving the synthesizer drones, which make up the next track - "Rheinarita".

 This is followed by live versions of Dinger's songs "Mayday" (from Düsseldorf) and "America" (from Neondian).
 Following on from these at the concert was "Cha Cha 2000", which is covered by the first volume of the album.